-Surgical Technologist, Practical Nurse and Medical Assistant students must keep in mind that personal appearance is a key component in projecting a professional image.
-Students are required to dress according to the following guidelines when in the classroom; casual wear that is clean, pressed and conservative, jeans and tennis shoes only if clean and in good repair; nylons and socks at all times.
-Tank tops, halters, shorts, mini skirts, or extremely tight clothing is not allowed.
-It is the students' responsibility to purchase the required lab jacket (excluding Health Insurance Specialists) "Apparel that Works" prior to beginning classes.
-Students in clinical externship (excluding Health Insurance Specialists and Surgical Technologists) are required to wear a white cotton turtleneck or a white knit polo shirt, a white uniform skirt or white straight-leg uniform pants to the ankle, an all white belt, white/natural hosiery with skirts, all white socks/hosiery with pants, and all white leather clinical/tennis shoes.
-Health Insurance Specialist students are required to wear professional business attire during training.
-Surgical Technologists may wear street clothes to their site since they wear special attire.
-The Surgical Technologist student must provide his or her own required shoes.
+Surgical technologist, practical nurse and medical students must keep in mind that personal appearance is a key component in projecting a professional image.
+Students are required to dress according to the following guidelines when in the classroom; casual wear that is clean, pressed and conservative; jeans and tennis shoes only if clean and in good repair; nylons and socks at all times.
+Tank tops halters, shorts, mini skirts, or extremely tight clothing is not allowed.

+It is the students responsibility to purchase the required lab jacket, (except health insurance specialist), at "Apparel that Works" prior to beginning classes.
+When in clinical or their externship, students, (except health insurance specialist and surgical technologist) are required to:

+wear white cotton turtleneck or white knit polo shirt white uniform skirt or white straight-leg uniform pants to the ankle all white belt white/natural hosiery with skirts, all white socks/hosiery with pants all white leather clinical/tennis shoes.

+Health insurance specialist students are required to wear professional business attire during training.
+Surgical Technologists may wear street clothes to their site as they wear special attire.
+The Surgical Technologist student must provide their own required shoes.
 At graduation students are required to wear professional business attire.